Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Introduction

 with $r_{*}$ being the tortoise coordinate for Kerr \glspl{BH} defined by

-where $Y$ is some function transformed from the Teukolsky function $R$, and $V_{Y}$ is the potential associated to the \gls{ODE} \cite{Teukolsky:1973ha}.
-For the radial Teukolsky equation, the potential $V_{Y}$ is long-ranged\footnote{A prime example of a long-ranged potential is the Coulomb potential in electrostatics.} in the sense that $V_{Y} \sim -2is\omega/r$ as $r \to \infty$, as opposed to a short-ranged potential that falls at $1/r^{n}$ with $n \geq 2$ (for an illustration, see Fig.~\ref{fig:canonical_potentials}).
-The long-ranged-ness of the potential $V_{\mathrm{T}}$ implies that the two wave-like ``left-going'' and ``right-going'' solutions of Eq.~\eqref{eq:radialTeukolskyeqn} will have different power-law dependences of $r$ in their wave amplitudes as $r \to \infty$ \cite{Teukolsky:1973ha, Hughes:2000pf}.
+where $Y$ is some function transformed from the Teukolsky function $R$, and $V_{Y}$ is the potential associated with the \gls{ODE} \cite{Teukolsky:1973ha}.
+For the radial Teukolsky equation, the potential $V_{Y}$ is long ranged\footnote{A prime example of a long-ranged potential is the Coulomb potential in electrostatics.} in the sense that $V_{Y} \sim -2is\omega/r$ as $r \to \infty$, as opposed to a short-ranged potential that falls at $1/r^{n}$ with $n \geq 2$ (for an illustration, see Fig.~\ref{fig:canonical_potentials}).
+The long rangedness of the potential $V_{\mathrm{T}}$ implies that the two wavelike ``leftgoing'' and ``rightgoing'' solutions of Eq.~\eqref{eq:radialTeukolskyeqn} will have different power-law dependences of $r$ in their wave amplitudes as $r \to \infty$ \cite{Teukolsky:1973ha, Hughes:2000pf}.
 A direct numerical integration of Eq.~\eqref{eq:radialTeukolskyeqn} will suffer from the problem where the solution with a higher power of $r$ in its asymptotic amplitude will overwhelm the other solution and eventually take over the entire numerical solution due to finite precision in computation when $r$ becomes large \cite{Teukolsky:1973ha, Hughes:2000pf}.
-In fact, the same problem arises when $r \to r_{+}$ (equivalently when $\Delta \to 0$) where the left- and the right-going waves have again different power-law dependences of $\Delta$ in their wave amplitudes and the solution with a smaller power of $\Delta$ in its asymptotic amplitude will overwhelm the other one numerically as $\Delta \to 0$ \cite{Teukolsky:1973ha, Hughes:2000pf}.\footnote{Refer to Sec.~\ref{subsec:asymptotic_behaviors} for more details and the explicit dependence in $r$ and $\Delta$ for the asymptotic wave amplitudes of $R$ approaching infinity and the horizon respectively.} Therefore, a direct numerical integration, at least with the Boyer-Lindquist coordinates, is not suitable for solving the radial Teukolsky equation accurately.
+In fact, the same problem arises when $r \to r_{+}$ (equivalently when $\Delta \to 0$) where the left- and the right-going waves have again different power-law dependences of $\Delta$ in their wave amplitudes and the solution with a smaller power of $\Delta$ in its asymptotic amplitude will overwhelm the other one numerically as $\Delta \to 0$ \cite{Teukolsky:1973ha, Hughes:2000pf}.\footnote{Refer to Sec.~\ref{subsec:asymptotic_behaviors} for more details and the explicit dependence in $r$ and $\Delta$ for the asymptotic wave amplitudes of $R$ approaching infinity and the horizon, respectively.} Therefore, a direct numerical integration, at least with the Boyer-Lindquist coordinates, is not suitable for solving the radial Teukolsky equation accurately.